Waterfall Charts

 1. Single-category waterfalls

-To build a simple waterfall:
+Chart setup to build a simple waterfall:

 Axis

-- Drag the dimensions you want to use to break down and analyze the measures (e.g., Quarter).
+Drag the dimensions you want to use to break down and analyze the measures (e.g., Quarter).

 Values parameter

-- Drag multiple measures to analyze (e.g., 2021 Actuals).
+Drag multiple measures to analyze (e.g., 2021 Actuals).

 Chart type

--Select Vertical Waterfall from the Waterfall section of the Chart Type dropdown menu.
+Select Vertical Waterfall from the Waterfall section of the Chart Type dropdown menu.

 The waterfall chart represents the contribution of each quarter to the final 2021 Actuals.

-To build a variance waterfall:
+Chart setup to build a variance waterfall:

 Axis

-- Drag the dimensions you want to use to break down and analyze the measures (e.g., Quarter).
+Drag the dimensions you want to use to break down and analyze the measures (e.g., Quarter).

 Values parameter

-- Drag multiple measures to analyze (e.g., 2021 Actuals, 2020 Actuals).
+Drag multiple measures to analyze (e.g., 2021 Actuals, 2020 Actuals).

 Chart type

--Select Vertical Variance Waterfall from the Waterfall section of the Chart Type dropdown menu.
+Select Vertical Variance Waterfall from the Waterfall section of the Chart Type dropdown menu.

-The waterfall chart represents the contribution of each quarter that led to the difference in Actuals between 2020 and 2021.
+The variance waterfall chart represents the contribution of each quarter that led to the difference in Actuals between 2020 and 2021.

 1. Other settings for variance waterfall charts